- Started Rowing

 2014 World Rowing Championships - Silver, men's lightweight four

-Jamie is part of the lightweight men's four crew that finished fifth in the A final at the Rio 2016 Olympic Games.
-Jamie was part of the 2015 World Championship crew that finished fourth and in doing so qualified the lightweight men’s four for Rio – an historic occasion as it is the first time a New Zealand lightweight four have qualified in this event for the Olympic Games.
+Jamie was part of the lightweight men's four crew that finished fifth in the A final at the Rio 2016 Olympic Games, an historic occasion as it is the first time a New Zealand lightweight four have qualified in this event for the Olympic Games.

 Jamie was born in Christchurch but attended Wellington’s Onslow College and is a member of the Wellington Rowing Club.
 Outside of rowing he enjoys the outdoors, fishing and skiing, and is completing a Bachelor of Architecture Studies at Victoria University.

 Jamie first represented New Zealand at the 2012 U23 World Championships at Trakai, Lithuania in the Lightweight Coxless Four.

 In 2013 Hunter moved into the elite ranks and into the men's lightweight four with Curtis Rapley, Peter Taylor and James Lassche.
 The crew had instant success, rocketing to their first win at the Sydney World Cup, they held that form throughout the World Cup series, winning at Eton and Lucerne.
 They finished the season with a silver at the 2013 World Rowing Championships in Korea.